-More than 2,000 organizations have set and tracked OKRs using our software (OKRs Tool).
+More than 2,000 organizations have set and tracked OKRs using OKRs Tool.

-After analyzing this data across thousands of OKR cycles, a few patterns show up again and again.
+After analyzing thousands of OKR cycles, eight patterns show up again and again.
 Some are intuitive.
-Others are surprising.
-Together, they form nine practical lessons for any organization using - or considering - OKRs.
+Others are counterintuitive.
+Together, they form a practical operating manual for any organization using β or considering β OKRs.

 Lesson 1: OKR Success Is About Rhythm, Not Inspiration